-- name (str) Name of the persistent value.
-This name is also used for the attribute name. - value Value to be registered.
+• name (str) - Name of the persistent value.
+This name is also used for the attribute name.

 This method adds each gradient array of the given link to corresponding gradient array of this link.
 The accumulation is even done across host and different devices.